TRIIAL 2 – TRust, Independence, Impartiality and Accountability of Legal professionals under the EU Charter

 On the other hand, not less important, the deployment of AI based technologies has also started to be embedded in the activities of courts, including case management and facilitation of decision-making process, up until the creation of online courts.
 Although the pandemics has fast-forwarded this process, several are the questions that still emerge as regards the independence, accountability and impartiality of such systems.
 The training workshop will address both dimensions taking into account the most recent developments of the caselaw in the EU Member States.

-10. Mutual Trust, Judicial Independence and Judicial Cooperation in Asylum, online mode, organised by the University of Florence in January 2025
+10. Mutual Trust, Judicial Independence and Judicial Cooperation in Asylum, online mode, organised by the University of Florence, 30 and 31 January 2025

 The workshop aims to explore the role which national courts can play in implementing the fundamental rights recognised by the EU Charter of Fundamental Rights (CFR) in the field of EU asylum law in light of the rule of law case-law of the Court of Justice of the EU (CJEU).
 Three judicial interaction techniques will be investigated.